Tom Shakespeare: Early life and education

-Son of Sir William Geoffrey Shakespeare, 2nd Baronet, and Susan Mary, daughter of A. Douglas Raffel, of Colombo, Sri Lanka, his grandfather, Sir Geoffrey Shakespeare, was made a baronet following long service as a member of Parliament and in various senior government roles.
-While still a student, Tom was featured in a television documentary by Lord Snowdon connected to his 1976 report "Integrating the Disabled" about his restricted growth, along with his father, a prominent medical practitioner, who was also born with achondroplasia.
-His mother was a nurse of Sri Lankan Burgher descent.
+While still a student, Shakespeare was featured in a television documentary by Lord Snowdon connected to his 1976 report "Integrating the Disabled" about his restricted growth, along with his father, a prominent medical practitioner, who was also born with achondroplasia.

-Shakespeare was educated at Radley College, Oxfordshire, taking A-levels in English, History, and History of Art; and Pembroke College, Cambridge, where he matriculated in 1984 to read Anglo-Saxon, Norse and Celtic, completing that tripos in 1986.
-He gained an MPhil degree from King's College, Cambridge, in 1991.
+Shakespeare was educated at Radley College, Oxfordshire, taking A-levels in English, History, and History of Art; and at Pembroke College, Cambridge, where he matriculated in 1984 to read Anglo-Saxon, Norse and Celtic, completing Part 1 of that tripos in 1986 before switching to read Social and Political Sciences in Part II, graduating in 1987 with a BA Hons in Sociology.